 Add some spice to your life by trying this Grilled Beef Satay with Spicy Peanut Dipping Sauce.
 There’s a kick in both the marinade and the peanut sauce.
 The sauce, although it brings a little heat, adds a creamy, cooling influence to the dish.
 If you don’t like too much heat, you can taper down the hot chili sauce and the crushed red peppers.

 If you haven’t already done so, it’s time for pulling the cover off of your gas grill that’s sat dormant through these crazy wintry days.
 Light that baby up and let’s get GRILLiN’.
 Honestly, it feels like years since I’ve felt the warmth of the sun on my face.
 So I’ve been relishing in the 60° weather these past few days.
 Finally, I do believe Spring is on its way.

-Why I love Beef Satay with Spicy Peanut Sauce:
+Why I love Grilled Beef Satay with Spicy Peanut Sauce:

 It can be either an appetizer for a dinner party or a dish for your main course.
 Just by adding a side dish of brown rice and a salad to these skewers, you can elevate this appetizer into an entrée that carries the evening.

 The marinade itself would work with any beef, pork or chicken dish.
-It’s not limited to beef by any means.
 If you want to add a little kick to any of the meats listed here, it will definitely take any of these to a new level.

 The spicy peanut sauce is the perfect finish for a flavor-packed flank steak.
-The dipping sauce is the star of the show by all means.
+The dipping sauce is the star of the show.
 Whatever you do, don’t forget the sauce.